phsh/flaming-tyrion/TravelLog.md

-This is the README.md FILE and it's pretty awesome
+This is the Travel log for the trip that initiated this project.
 ==================================================

 1) Initial thoughts.